4 Must Visit Bookstores in Halifax

 In 1972 month of December, Bookmark, for the first time, opened its stores for its customers at 146 Richmond Street.
 The figure behind starting this bookstore was Rodney Jones.

-He was the one who said that an independent bookstore is the need of the hour for Charlottetown.
 In 1972, a well-known writer, Margaret Atwood, published her first novel “Surfacing.”
 Another famous author, Robertson Davies, won the Governor General’s Award for the book he posted, “Manticore.”

 Bookstores in halifax